pienkowb/active_record-events/README.md

 end
 ```

-As a result, the aforementioned methods will be generated automatically.
+As a result, the methods will be generated automatically.

 ### Scopes